Enrolment

 Enrolment form

-An enrolment form should collect all of the information that a TEO is required to report in the Single Data Return (SDR) and to determine whether the learner is eligible for YG.
+An enrolment form should collect all of the information you are required to report in the Single Data Return (SDR) to determine whether the learner is eligible for YG.

-To ensure an enrolment form collects all of the necessary information, you need to be familiar with the SDR Manual to identify the information that must be collected.
-You may also use the Ministry of Education's generic enrolment form.
+To ensure an enrolment form collects all of the necessary information, you need to be familiar with the SDR Manual.
+You can also use the Ministry of Education's generic enrolment form.

 We recommend that you publish your enrolment form.